Parasite Dolls

-Parasite Dolls (パラサイトドールズ, Parasaito Dōruzu) is a three-part original video animation produced by AIC and Imagica Entertainment, and written by Chiaki J. Konaka and Kazuto Nakazawa.
+Parasite Dolls (パラサイトドールズ, Parasaito Dōruzu) is a 2003 three-part original video animation produced by AIC and Imagica Entertainment, and written by Chiaki J. Konaka and Kazuto Nakazawa.
 The series is set in the Bubblegum Crisis universe and takes place after the events of the original OVA series (ignoring Bubblegum Crash), from 2034 to 2040.
-It is set in the city of Megatokyo, and focuses on a division of A.D.
-Police known as Branch.
-They are tasked with stopping terrorist activities as well as Boomers (androids) that have become harmful to society.
+It is set in Tokyo, and focuses on A.D.
+Police Lieutenant Basil "Buzz" Nikvest and his partner Reiko Michaelson, who work for the department's top-secret Branch unit.
+While investigating a rash of Boomer murders in the city, Buzz and Reiko uncover a conspiracy reaching all the way to the highest levels of the Japanese government, putting them and their teammates' lives in danger.

 Plot

 Parasite Dolls is set in the original Bubblegum Crisis universe, taking place shortly after the events of the original OVA series.
-It focuses on a division of A.D.
-Police called Branch that is tasked with stopping terrorist activities and destroying Boomers that are a threat to society.
+It is set in Tokyo, and focuses on the A.D.
+Police’s top-secret Branch unit.
+They are tasked with stopping terrorist activities as well as Boomers (androids) that have become harmful to society.